A boy's best friend

 Admire the film even at some level like it and still am not a fan.
 Always had an issue with Aronofsky--from Pi to Requiem for a Dream to Black Swan he's displayed more talent than control more flop sweat than anything else.
 His films turn on tormented human beings who build terrific inner physical and psychological pressure till they pop and when they do pop the noise and light is more intense than evocative.
 At a certain point transcendence is achieved but--Boy!
 Does He Work Hard At It!

 Same problem with mother!
-The basic theme is trite (God the Father as Artistic Sonfabitch fabricates Rube Goldberg device, creating a world and destroying it simultaneously in a cloud of sparks and colored smoke) complete with 'shock' finale (basically Cormac McCarthy without the grim realist background that refuses to let you off the hook, which when you think about it really takes his inspiration from The Brothers Grimm).
-Aronofsky succeeds through determination and unfettered talent--but boy the willpower required to overlook not inconsiderable flaws!
+The basic theme is trite (God the Father as Artistic Sonfabitch fabricates Rube Goldberg device, creating a world and destroying it simultaneously in a cloud of sparks and colored smoke) complete with 'shock' finale (basically Cormac McCarthy without the grim realist background that refuses to let you off the hook, which when you think about it really takes inspiration from The Brothers Grimm).
+Aronofsky succeeds through determination and unfettered talent--but the willpower required to overlook not inconsiderable flaws!
 The stomach necessary to accept the in-your-face style the volcano warts!
 You almost need as much energy to like this film as as as Aronofsky does making the film in the first place.
 That position of symmetry and equilibrium achieved, you stop to rest.
 Maybe.
 And wonder if it was worth all the effort.

 First published in Businessworld 9.22.17